The Psychology of Spending Money

 In a perfect world, we'd all avoid too much credit card debt and would never have to deal with the desperation of being unable to meet our credit card payment obligations.

-We'd never have creditors hounding us for payment.
+We'd never have creditors hounding us for payment or be worried about late payment fees and credit score damage.

 We'd never know the frustration of not being able to afford what we really want because every extra cent has to go towards keeping up with the minimum payments on our credit cards.